• Documentation

 Any deleted users or users in inactive directories that are referenced in your Confluence data will appear as Former user after migration.
 If you need to migrate the references to these users, reactivate them (or the directory) before migrating.

-Users with disabled status in your Server instance will be migrated as active but without any product access.
+Users with disabled status in your server instance will be migrated as active but without any product access or group membership.
 This means they will not be counted as active Confluence users for billing purposes.
 Learn how users are managed in cloud

 Permissions, groups, and product access